TcMenu/documentation/content/arduino-libraries/tc-menu/menu-control-using-matrix-keyboard.md

 toc_needed = true
 +++

-Using a matrix keyboard with TcMenu is straightforward, we use the [IoAbstraction Keyboard Manager component]({{< relref "matrix-keyboard-keypad-manager.md" >}}) to handle the keyboard, along with a custom listener for tcMenu that feeds the menu manager with appropriate events upon key presses.
+Using a matrix keyboard with TcMenu is straightforward, we use the [IoAbstraction Keyboard Manager component](${relRef("matrix-keyboard-keypad-manager.md")}) to handle the keyboard, along with a custom listener for tcMenu that feeds the menu manager with appropriate events upon key presses.
 This library allows you to connect your keyboard either using Arduino pins, or any supported IoAbstraction such as the I2C PCF8574 or MCP23017.

-{{< blockClear "left" >}}
+${blockClear("left")}

 ## Setting up the menu sketch for a Matrix Keyboard